hailsgav1/mtbc-speciation-nf/README.md

 > confidently mis-called by a tool that simply has no name for it, and the error
 > is invisible without a second, methodologically independent signal.

-**RD_REGIONS: 4/4.
-RD-Analyzer: 3/4 — wrong only on *M. orygis*.**

-That asymmetry is the point.
-RD-Analyzer is not a broken tool: it calls *M. bovis* and *M. tuberculosis* correctly.
-It fails on *M. orygis* specifically, because its 30-region panel contains **no orygis marker** — so it silently reports the nearest species it is able to name.
-Both orygis isolates, from different hosts and continents, fail the same way.

-Replacing it with a coverage-based caller over the curated RDscan panel (Bespiatykh et al. 2021) resolves this: `RD_REGIONS` interrogates the orygis-specific regions **RD301** and **RD315** directly, with *M. caprae* (RD305) and *M. bovis* (RD4, RDbovis) as explicit exclusions.

-> This is the pipeline's reason for existing: an emerging zoonotic agent can be
-> confidently mis-called by a tool that simply has no name for it, and the error
-> is invisible without a second, methodologically independent signal.

 ## Software environment

 A hybrid strategy keeps each tool in a working environment: